zwistillus/zwistillus/README.md

 # Hi there ☁️
-I'm an Artist, Designer, Game developer, Student and more.
+I'm an Artist, Futures Trader, Designer, Game developer, Student and more.
 I told myself I would get cracked at coding this year especially front-end stuff so here I am.

 <!-- Improved compatibility of back to top link: See: https://github.com/othneildrew/Best-README-Template/pull/73 -->